elastic/kibana/rfcs/README.md

 ## What the process is

-In short, to get a major feature added to Kibana Platform codebase, one usually first gets the RFC merged into the RFC tree as a markdown file.
+In short, to get a major feature added to the Kibana codebase, one usually first gets the RFC merged into the RFC tree as a markdown file.
 At that point the RFC is 'active' and may be implemented with the goal of eventual inclusion into Kibana.